-DNA Damage Control SmartSunscreens offer a new level of protection against damaging UVA and UVB rays while significantly improving the appearance of photoaged skin.
+DNA Damage Control SmartSunscreens offer an entirely new level of protection against damaging UVA and UVB rays and significantly improve the appearance of photoaged skin.
 Our sunscreens offer the best defense against skin photodamage, providing complete daily photoprotection.

 DNA Damage Control sunscreens defend against UV insults with the newest, most powerful technology: liposome-encapsulated DNA repair enzymes.
 Clinical studies document the role of these enzymes in reducing the visible consequences of UV-induced damage.